tendermint/tendermint/docs/spec/abci/apps.md

 Both the `Code` and `Data` are included in a structure that is hashed into the `LastResultsHash` of the next block header.

-`Tags` include any tags for the execution, which Tendermint will use to index the transaction by.
+`Events` include any events for the execution, which Tendermint will use to index the transaction by.
 This allows transactions to be queried according to what events took place during their execution.

-See issue [#1007](https://github.com/tendermint/tendermint/issues/1007) for how the tags will be hashed into the next block header.
+See issue [#1007](https://github.com/tendermint/tendermint/issues/1007) for how the events will be hashed into the next block header.

 ## Validator Updates